 White Mountains Attractions For a Sweet Tooth

 Chutters, located in Littleton, NH, is in the Guiness Book of World Records for the longest candy counter in the world at over 111 feet!
 They also have delicious fudge, chocolates, truffles, and candies for any candy enthusiast.
 They have about 800 different jars of candy in the shop to choose from.
 If you plan on taking the kids up to Littleton for the day, this is a great stop!
 Not travelling to Littleton, don’t worry, they’ve opened a second retail location in Lincoln.
 To get the real NH experience, be sure to buy our favorite treat, maple candy!

 White Mountains Attractions for the Amusement Park Lover

 Where else can you watch a famous Black Bear Show, ride a Steam Train, be chased by the Infamous Wolfman, and be amazed by acrobats – all in the same day!
-Clark’s Trading Post is an attraction the whole family will enjoy.
+Clark’s Bears is an attraction the whole family will enjoy.
 They also have segway tours, Merlin’s Mystical Mansion, museums, and various water rides.

 White Mountains Attractions for Train Hobbyists